Asda Mobile SIM only deals

 - Asda network and coverage

 - Frequently asked questions

 Forget about handsets and monthly contracts.
-Unlike most other UK mobile providers, Asda Mobile (of supermarket fame) does one thing and one thing only: SIM-only pay-as-you-go (PAYG) deals.
+Unlike most other UK mobile providers, Asda Mobile (of supermarket fame) does one thing and one thing only: SIM-only pay-as-you-go (PAYG) bundles.
 There's some nuance there, which we'll get into further down, but ultimately that's all Asda's got, so if you choose Asda, that's what you'll get.

 You're going to need your own handset, which is going to need to be unlocked.
-You're also going to want to be in a position where PAYG makes more sense than a regular pay-monthly deals both financially and from the point of view of your usage.
+You're also going to want to be in a position where PAYG makes more sense than a regular pay monthly deals both financially and from the point of view of your usage.
 Let's take a look at the details.